Nintendo 3DS XL (2012) – 4NERDS Hardware Archive

 ClassHandheld game console / larger hardware revision

-DISPLAY 4.88″ / 4.18″ The signature upgrade: much larger screens while keeping the same software ecosystem intact.
+DISPLAY 4.88″ / 4.18″ The signature upgrade: larger screens while keeping the same software ecosystem intact.

-SCALE 90% Bigger Nintendo framed the system around its enlarged displays and more immersive visual presence.
+SCALE BIGGER FEEL Nintendo framed the system around its enlarged displays and more immersive visual presence.

 DESIGN PHILOSOPHY